 Product description: Pacific grenadier headed and gutted, tail off, block frozen.

-Our company produced up to 7,000 metrics tons of finished product annually.
-This year, in collaboration with the Pacific Research Institute of Fisheries, TINRO, we started researching these species.
-The first results already show that the biological reserves at depths of 1200 - 2000 meters are enormous, which the scientists have already identified.
-In subsequent years, we expect a significant increase in the TAC of these species.
+Our company annually produce up to 12 000 metrics tons of finished product of grenadier.
+In collaboration with the Pacific Research Institute of Fisheries, TINRO, we started researching these species.
+Biological reserves at depths of 1200 - 2500 meters are enormous.

 Our Japanese built longline vessels are equipped with tuna-grade quick freezing refrigeration.
 Freezing cycles of up to minus 18 degrees Celsius takes 2 - 2.5 hours, which ensures excellent quality product.
-Cargo hold temperaturesare maintained at minus 60 degrees Celsius.
+Cargo hold temperature is maintained at minus 60 degrees Celsius.

 There are several variations on a traditional dish of the northern nations of Europe and Russia called Stroganina (Siberian sashimi).